Glossary

 Tools and Technologies

 Developing cognitive systems relies on powerful platforms and tools.
 IBM Watson is a prominent commercial platform offering APIs for natural language understanding, computer vision, and decision-making, often cited as a key example of cognitive computing in action.
-Other key technologies include cloud platforms like Google Cloud AI and Azure Machine Learning, along with open-source frameworks like TensorFlow and PyTorch.
+Other key technologies include cloud platforms like Google Cloud AI and tools available through guides like the Azure Machine Learning Quickstart, along with open-source frameworks like TensorFlow and PyTorch.
 For specific tasks like visual perception within cognitive systems, models such as Ultralytics YOLO provide state-of-the-art object detection and image segmentation capabilities.
 Platforms like Ultralytics HUB offer streamlined workflows for training custom models, managing datasets, and deploying the vision components essential for many cognitive applications, including utilizing cloud training options.
-Research institutions like the Alan Turing Institute and organizations like the Association for the Advancement of Artificial Intelligence (AAAI) contribute significantly to the underlying research.
+You can find further insights in resources like the SAS Cognitive Computing Overview.
+Research institutions like the Alan Turing Institute and organizations like the Association for the Advancement of Artificial Intelligence (AAAI) contribute significantly to the underlying research in deep learning and cognitive architectures.